 My son cried helplessly due to hunger and I couldn’t seem to produce any milk to meet his needs.
 I tried haplessly to get my nipple to his lips only for this to make him more exasperated.
 His cries during and after breastfeeding tore into my heart.
 I was failing him.
 I had no milk.

-Based on my limited prior knowledge, I was doing the right procedure; skin-to-skin contact and positioning baby properly for effective suckling, taking the breast to his mouth (instead of bringing his head to my breast), but he was not getting much out of the breast.
-Earlier, I had been informed that the first few hours/days of breastfeeding only colostrum come through and it is the most important milk for baby’s immunity.
+Based on my limited prior knowledge, I was doing the right procedure; skin-to-skin contact and positioning the baby properly for effective suckling, taking the breast to his mouth (instead of bringing his head to my breast), but he was not getting much out of the breast.
+Earlier, I had been informed that in the first few hours/days of breastfeeding only colostrum come through and it is the most important milk for a baby’s immunity.
 I painstakingly tried to pinch my nipple so that small droplets of milk could land on his tongue.
 This seemed to calm him down albeit for a second.

 What they don’t tell you about breastfeeding